duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/20-relevance-history.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

+_ISTE 1. d._: Understand the fundamental concepts of technology operations, demonstrate the ability to choose, use and troubleshoot current technologies and are able to transfer their knowledge to explore emerging technologies.

 ### Assessments and Evidence of Understanding

+By the end of this lesson, students should understand the general development of robotics and be familiar with some of the emerging technologies in the field.

 ### AGENDA (Brief Summary of Activities)